Skip to main content

 Types of Breast Implants

-Dr Grigoriak uses high-quality trusted brands such as Mentor, Motiva, Silimed, and Polytech.
+Dr. Grigoriak uses high-quality implants by leading global brands: Mentor, Motiva, Silimed, Polytech.

 The pocket refers to the space where the implant is positioned, and its location determines how the implant is supported and held in place.

-The surgeon will carefully evaluate your anatomy and goals to recommend the best placement method.
-While you might lean toward a less invasive option, the doctor may prioritise techniques that ensure long-lasting results.
-A detailed discussion during your consultation will guide the decision-making process.
+The surgeon will evaluate your anatomy and goals carefully to recommend the best placement method.
+Although you may prefer a less invasive option, the doctor may prioritise techniques that ensure long-lasting results.
+You will discuss this during a consultation and reach an appropriate decision together.

 Under the Mammary Gland

 In this approach, the breast tissue and skin support the implant.
-This method is ideal for patients who already have sufficient breast volume and plan to use smaller implants.
-It is the least invasive procedure and allows for faster recovery, but the implant may gradually shift downward over time.
+This method is ideal for patients with sufficient natural breast tissue who plan to use smaller implants.
+Although it is the least invasive procedure and allows for faster recovery, the implant may gradually shift downward over time.

 Under the Muscle